 9. I resolve to ...
 Depend upon what I know to be true about God, and not on what my feelings are telling me.
 So much of the time, my feelings and emotions are completely out of control and unpredictable.
 I can laugh and cry and be angry and happy all at the same time.
 I can be fine one minute, and sobbing the next.
 And I may not even know what triggered the meltdown.
 My feelings will lie to me (See #8), but God's Word always tells me the truth.
 To keep this resolution, I must spend time with Him, and be intentional in prayer and Bible study.

 10. I resolve to ...
 Remember that I can do none of these things on my own.
 I have no power within myself to keep even one of these resolutions.
 It helps to talk to other moms and dads who understand what it's like to miss your child so desperately.
 It's great to know that I'm not alone in this thing ... that I'm not the only one who struggles with these things.
 But even more than having the support of other bereaved parents, it is critical that I lean on my Heavenly Father for strength.
 Because it is only in Him that I can find the strength to keep these resolutions.

 "And He has said to me, 'My grace is sufficient for you, for power is perfected in weakness.'
 Most gladly, therefore, I will rather boast about my weaknesses, so that the power of Christ may dwell in me.
 Therefore I am well content with weaknesses, with insults, with distresses, with persecutions, with difficulties, for Christ’s sake; for when I am weak, then I am strong."
 II Corinthians 12: 9-11 (NASB)

-Written by Jill Sullivan at 11:09 AM
+Written by The Sullivan Four at 11:09 AM